FOREX-Safe havens in play as oil falls, China seeks stable yuan

 Fund investors, bankers and corporate sellers have rounded

-on the yuan since late December and there is little sign of
+on the yuan since late December and it has taken action by

 "The interest in this trade has just risen exponentially.
 I